piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 **Q: How difficult is the PCB assembly?**

+A: Depends on the board.

-A: Medium difficulty - some experience with surface mount soldering is recommended.
+STM32 - Medium difficulty - some experience with surface mount soldering is recommended.

 The rev D PCB uses a combination of 0402 and 0603 components.

 Rev E/F PCBs uses all 0603 components, so are easier to solder.

 All variants use an STM32 LQFP64 package, which requires soldering as it is close to other components.

+RP2350 - High difficulty.
+Recommend getting these assembled.

 **Q: Can I use a Raspberry Pi Pico as a programmer?**